jazzhead/resize-window/doc/readme.md

 Features
 --------

-* Select from a list of common browser window sizes.
+* Select from a list of common web browser window sizes.
-* Increment the width plus or minus 1 pixel or 10 pixels.
+* Increment the width or height plus or minus 1 pixel or 10 pixels.
 * Type in a custom width and height.
 * Choose to adjust only the width or both the width and the height.
 * When adjusting the height, choose whether or not to subtract the OS X menu bar height.
-* Display the current window size.

 <!--
 The following horizontal rule is a kludge to get a paragraph space in the RTF